2026 Ultimate Guide: 7 Proven Ways to Reduce Kidney Stone Risk

 Eat foods rich in citrates

-Fruits, vegetables, whole grains, beans, nuts, and seeds all provide good sources of citrates.
+Fruits, vegetables, whole grains, beans, nuts, and seeds all provide excellent sources of dietary citrates.
 Citrates are found naturally in fruits and vegetables, including oranges, lemons, grapefruit, tomatoes, avocados, broccoli, spinach, and beans.
-Other sources of citrates include milk products, cheese, yogurt, bread made without added sugar, nuts, seeds, and whole grains.
+Other potent sources of citrates include milk products, cheese, yogurt, bread made without added sugar, nuts, seeds, and whole grains.
+According to 2026 dietary guidelines, consistent citrate intake is a key preventive strategy.

 Limit consumption of high levels of salt and sugar